tywalch/electrodb/README.md

 ### Batch Write Delete Records
 Provide all facets in an array of objects to the `delete` method to batch delete records.

-> Note: Performing a Batch Put will return an array of "unProcessed" records.
+> Note: Performing a Batch Delete will return an array of "unProcessed" records.
 An empty array signifies all records were processed.
 If you want the raw DynamoDB response you can always use the option `{raw: true}`, more detail found here: [Query Options](query-options).

 ```javascript
 await StoreLocations.delete([